|

 international prepaid SIM cards often

-offer the choice of buying a SIM that will work in the country (or a
+offer the choice of buying a SIM that will work in the country in which

-few countries in the area) in which you're traveling, or to buy a SIM
+few countries in the area), or to buy a SIM

 that can roam on networks in multiple countries.
 So which